-Monitoring and updating stock levels is tedious and time-consuming all year around, but during the holidays it’s especially gruesome — more sales mean more updates, and frankly you can use your time in better ways during the holidays.
+Monitoring and updating stock levels is tedious and time-consuming all year round, but during the holidays it’s especially gruesome — more sales mean more updates, and frankly, you can use your time in better ways during the holidays.

 Rather, elicit help from automated inventory management software like ours.
-Ecomdash updates all your listings on all your channels automatically as soon as a sale is made.
+Ecomdash updates all your listings on all your channels automatically as soon as a sale is made, preventing overselling from happening.
 You can rest easy knowing your listings are up-to-date at any given time, without any extra effort from you or your team.

 6. Use Irregular and/or Odd Numbers in Prices